dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.SwitchContainers.

-This API method changes the default clone for the given Dot.
-This means that future calls to Procure, or attachments via the Docker or Kubernetes integrations, that *do not* specify an explicit clone name with the `NAME@CLONE` syntax, will henceforth use the specified clone rather than the original default of `master`.
+This API method changes the default branch for the given Dot.
+This means that future calls to Procure, or attachments via the Docker or Kubernetes integrations, that *do not* specify an explicit branch name with the `NAME@BRANCH` syntax, will henceforth use the specified branch rather than the original default of `master`.

 In addition, any existing Docker containers using the default will be